SarpongAbasimi/PensieriScala/F.md

 }
 ```

-We say that `MyStack` is generic because whatever code we write inside of of the `MyStack` class, inside the `{}`, will work for any type `A`.
+We say that `MyStack` is generic because whatever code we write inside of the `MyStack` class, inside the `{}`, will work for any type `A`.
 This is what we mean by a type being generic.

 ## What is a Type Constructor `[_]` or a higher kinded type?.

-A type constructor is something like a function which take a type as an argument and returns a type.
+A type constructor is something like a function which takes a type as an argument and returns a type.

 ```
 (Int) => Int